solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 ## Appendix - Use a Remote JWKS Server

-Let's demonstrate how to use an external JWKS server.
-We will demonstrate creating a private key and signing a custom JWT that we will create.
+Let's demonstrate how to use an external JWKS server with Gloo.
+For extra fun, we will demonstrate this by creating a private key and using it to sign a custom JWT that we will create.
 We will use `openssl` to create a key to sign with and use `npm` to install a utility to convert the key to a json format.

-### Setup
-#### Create the Json Web Key Set (JWKS)
+### Create the Private Key

 Let's create a private key that we will used to sign our JWT:
 ```shell
 openssl genrsa 2048 > private-key.pem
 ```

+### Create the Json Web Key Set (JWKS)

-We can use the openssl command to extract from the private key a PEM encoded public key.
-We can then use the `pem-jwk` utility to convert our public key to json form.
+We can use the openssl command to extract a PEM encoded public key from the private key.
+We can then use the `pem-jwk` utility to convert our public key to a Json Web Key format.
 ```shell
 # install pem-jwk utility.
 npm install -g pem-jwk